commercetools/nodejs/docs/cli/discount-code-exporter.md

 Options:
+  --help, -h                 Show help text.                           [boolean] --version                  Show version number                       [boolean] --template, -t             Path to CSV template.
+  --language, -l             Language used for localised fields (such as `name`
+                             and `description`) when exporting without template.
-  --help, -h                 Show help text.                           [boolean] --version                  Show version number                       [boolean] --output, -o               Path to output file.            [default: "stdout"] --apiUrl                   The host URL of the HTTP API service.
+                             This field is ignored for exports with template [default: "en"] --output, -o               Path to output file.            [default: "stdout"] --apiUrl                   The host URL of the HTTP API service.
                                               [default: "https://api.sphere.io"]